ValentiniMichel/Computer_Vision/README.md

 # Computer_Vision
 Valentini Michel's exam project of Computer Vision about camera pose estimation in a 3d model.
-Fist step is take images from the environment to recustruct, upload images in Zephyr and create the 3d model.
+First step is take images from the environment to reconstruct, upload images in Zephyr and create the 3d model.

  <p align="center">
    <img src="docs/Immagine.png">